yellelichtert/FartyCorn/README.md

 - **Gassy Unicorn:** Because why not?

 ## 🛠️ Contributing
-At the moment, **Farty Corn** is not accepting contributions as the project is in early development.
-However, feel free to watch the repository for updates, and we will open it up to contributors in the future.
+Since **Farty Corn** is a personal portfolio project, I will not be accepting any contributions.

 ## 📜 License